Skip to content

 Why Small Business Set-Asides Are Not Going Away

-This is the most important section of this article.
-If you take away one thing, let it be this: federal law requires the government to award a minimum percentage of contracts to small businesses, and no executive order can override a statute.
+Federal law requires the government to award a minimum percentage of contracts to small businesses, and no executive order can override a statute.

 The Legal Floor